Configuration of Oplon Secure Access

 The concept of Impersonification

-is one more abstraction, introduced to help with the configuration of permissions
+is an additional abstraction, introduced to aid the configuration of permissions

-related to resources and User Groups.
-It is used to solve some configuration classes such as for example that of
+linked to resources and User Groups.
+It is used to resolve some configuration classes such as that of

-bind to a user a domain user that is typical of that specific organization.
+tie a domain user to a user that is typical of that specific organization, without having configured an integration with Active Directory.

-The impersonation will bind with the ID/Impersonification set on the MFA side
+The impersonation will bind with the ID/Impersonification set on the [MFA] side (/mfa/manager) or the domain user that comes from an AD type configuration

 Once a User Group has been assigned to a resource, it is possible to enable impersonation through the appropriate menu dropdown.
 Once set to true we can find ourselves in two cases: